natefinch/q/README.md

 Tasks are items in a todo list.
 They have a title, an optional description, a body, an ID, and a weight.
 The Task with the highest weight is the one that should be done next.
 Tasks without a weight are ordered by date of creation, with the oldest being the one you should do next.
-The task

-You may have any number of task lists and may
+Tasks generally have three states - todo, doing, done.

+You may add tags and custom metadata to tasks and task lists to make filtering and searching easier, as well as to support plugin use cases.

+### Notes

+Notes are just that - notes... they can have tags and metadata just like tasks, but don't have the concept of weight or states like todo, doing, or done.

 ## Plugins